 Benzodiazepines are sought after because they often potentiate the effects of opioids such as heroin.
 This dangerous synergetic effect can quickly lead to an overdose.

 Men and women suffering from heroin addiction often are searching for an extra kick and will mix different drugs for a stronger high.
-Benzodiazepines are sought after because they often potentiate the effects of opioids.
+Benzodiazepines are sought after because they often increase the effects of opioids.
 Mixing Klonopin and heroin is a dangerous combination that can have deadly effects.
-Let’s go over how Klonopin and heroin work, along with what happens when they are used together.
+Let’s go over how these drugs work, along with what happens when someone is mixing Klonopin and heroin.

 What is Klonopin?

 Klonopin, the brand name for the generic drug clonazepam, is most frequently used to treat anxiety disorders, panic disorders, and seizures.
 Klonopin is a benzodiazepine, and like all other benzodiazepines, it can be extremely habit-forming when taken other than as prescribed.
 Klonopin works by blocking certain receptors within the brain, reducing feelings of stress, and resulting in a calming effect.
 If an individual begins abusing Klonopin regularly, he or she might become chemically dependent in as little as a couple of weeks or months (depending on the amount being taken and the regularity of use).

 Once an individual does become addicted, he or she will become unable to feel calm or relaxed without taking the medication.
 Brain chemistry will be dysregulated, and the concerned individual will be unable to function unless the drug is present in their system.
 This is partially why physical and mental dependence can develop so quickly.

 - Signs of Klonopin addiction can include – but are not limited to:

 - Having a desire to stop using Klonopin but being unable to do so.
 This usually includes repeated attempts to quit or cut back, coupled with an inability to do so for an extended period.

 - The building of tolerance, meaning more Klonopin will be needed for the same feelings to be produced.

 - Physical and psychological cravings for Klonopin, which can lead to disruptive and erratic behaviors like doctor shopping or obsessing about obsessing and using prescription medication.